cloudfoundry/docs-dev-guide/services/spring-service-bindings.html.md

 Cloud Foundry auto-reconfigures applications only if the following items are true for your application:

 * Only one service instance of a given service type is bound to the application.
-In this context, MySQL and Postgres are considered the same service type (relational database), so if both a MySQL and a Postgres service are bound to the application, auto-reconfiguration will not occur.
+In this context, MySQL and PostgreSQL are considered the same service type (relational database), so if both a MySQL and a PostgreSQL service are bound to the application, auto-reconfiguration will not occur.
 * Only one bean of a matching type is in the Spring application context.
 For example, you can have only one bean of type `javax.sql.DataSource`.

 With auto-reconfiguration, Cloud Foundry creates the database or connection factory bean itself, using its own values for properties such as host, port, username and so on.
 For example, if you have a single `javax.sql.DataSource` bean in your application context that Cloud Foundry auto-reconfigures and binds to its own database service, Cloud Foundry doesn’t use the username, password and driver URL you originally specified.
 Rather, it uses its own internal values.
 This is transparent to the application, which really only cares about having a relational database to which it can write data but doesn’t really care what the specific properties are that created the database.
 Also note that if you have customized the configuration of a service (such as the pool size or connection properties), Cloud Foundry auto-reconfiguration ignores the customizations.